2 min read

 Featured post cards

 The featured posts section on the home page got a card treatment: a subtle border (matching the style of the social chip buttons), slightly rounded corners, a hover effect, and equal-height cards across a row regardless of title length.
 The equal height is handled with flexbox on the owl carousel's stage element.
+I also fixed a padding issue where the cards move towards the very edge of the screen when scrolling instead of behind cut-off by padding.

 Tables